JackHey99/Project-0/README.md

 Button denounce

 The microcontrollers default pin mode is the input state.
 When the controller is in the input state it has high impedance which means the circuit allows a relatively small amount of current through for the applied voltage.
 When a button is connected from an input pin to ground, a series current limiting resistor does not need to be added because of the high impedance limiting the current.
 However a pullup resistor does need to be added to the line as seen in figure 1.
-Without a pullup resistor the input line will float and appear noisy.
-The fluctuation can cause undesired readings on the microcontroller.
-To stop t
+Without a pullup resistor the input line acts as an antenna which picks up the interferance from   will float and appear noisy.
+This floating can cause undesired readings on the microcontroller.
+To s

 ## Results

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNTEyOTQ2MjIsMTE0NTcyNjI2NSw2NT
+eyJoaXN0b3J5IjpbMjEyMzE5MjcwNCwxMTQ1NzI2MjY1LDY1MD
-A3NTg1ODYsLTgxNjkyMzk1NF19
+c1ODU4NiwtODE2OTIzOTU0XX0=
 -->